0xAX/linux-insides/Initialization/linux-initialization-6.md

 }
 ```

 So, if `CONFIG_PCI` option is set and we passed `pci=earlydump` option to the kernel command line, next function which will be called - `early_dump_pci_devices` from the [arch/x86/pci/early.c](https://github.com/torvalds/linux/blob/16f73eb02d7e1765ccab3d2018e0bd98eb93d973/arch/x86/pci/early.c).
-This function checks `noearly` pci parameter with:
+This function checks `noearly` PCI parameter with:

 ```C
 if (!early_pci_allowed())